In this article, I’m sharing the exact steps we took to get our Chanty website from 0 to almost 400K visits and from 0 to 10K leads in two years.

 By the way, the idea was quickly picked up by Neil Patel later on:

 Sooner or later, however, the time will come to hire a copywriter.
 At Chanty, we have our copywriters in-house, rarely using the service of freelancers.
-The reason for that is because we believe people writing articles for your business should live and breathe your product to reflect its values in their writing.
+The reason for that is that we believe people writing articles for your business should live and breathe your product to reflect its values in their writing.
 In the long run, it pays off—you won’t be spending hours on lengthy statements of work as the copywriter, who is a team member, will know exactly what to write about to suit your audience’s needs.
 He might as well come up with great ideas that will make your blog even better.

 However, if you choose to hire a freelancer, it’s important to check the following: